Yoshimar Yotún

 Víctor Yoshimar Yotún Flores (/es/; born 7 April 1990) is a Peruvian professional footballer who plays for Peruvian Liga 1 club Sporting Cristal and the Peru national team.
 He can play as a left back, left winger, or defensive midfielder.
+He is Peru's most capped player with 134 appearances.

 Club career

 Early career

 Yotún first began by playing at the age of 7 in the youth academy Academia Deportiva Cantolao until the age of 12.

 Then he joined the youth divisions of Circolo Sportivo Italiano for two seasons.
 Then the following years he was in the youth divisions of Deportivo Real FC, alongside Manuel Tejada.
 In 2007, he transferred to one of Peru's largest clubs, Sporting Cristal, and played in their youth team.

 José Gálvez FBC

 In January 2008 he was loaned out to José Gálvez FBC for the 2008 Descentralizado season.
 There Yotún made his professional debut on 5 March 2008 in the Torneo Descentralizado in an away league match against Coronel Bolognesi FC.
 He entered the match in the 46th minute for Renzo Guevara, and the match finished in a 1–1 draw.
 Yotún scored his first official goal on 9 March 2008 in a league match at home against Atlético Minero, which resulted in 1–0 win for his club.

 He played his last game for José Gálvez FBC on 14 December 2008 in the last fixture of the season, which finished in a 2–2 draw at home against Universidad San Martin.
 He made a total of 28 league appearances and scored 3 goals in his first season in the Descentralizado.
 This contributed to his club José Gálvez avoiding relegation that season by finishing in 9th place, just 5 points above the relegation zone.